Qiskit/qiskit-serverless/README.md

 1. Access the JupyterLab environment
    Open `localhost:8888` in your web browser.
 The default token for the JupyterLab is `123`
 1. Write your first example program
-   In the JupyterLab, create a new file `program.py` in any directory.
+   In the JupyterLab, create a new file, `program.py`, in the `work` directory.

    Save [this example python code](https://qiskit-extensions.github.io/quantum-serverless/quickstart/index.html#id8).